 My fondest memory of Stanley was watching his face as he sat in a chair looking up at my hands which I was using to illustrate how his eyes worked together and how prism lenses would improve his vision.
 There was a precious moment when I felt overwhelmed by being asked by this cinematic genius to explain how we could improve his vision.”

 Roope continued to look after Kubrick’s eyes for the next few years.

-We’re looking forward to seeing The Design Museum’s latest exhibition, which tells the story of Stanley Kubrick, the meticulous genius, through exploring his filmmaking through 700 rare objects, films, interviews, letters and photographs.
+We’re looking forward to seeing The Design Museum’s latest exhibition, which tells the story of Stanley Kubrick, the meticulous genius, exploring his filmmaking through 700 rare objects, films, interviews, letters and photographs.
 It considers Kubrick’s special relationship with England and particularly London, as his primary film location and source of inspiration.

 We’ve put together a playful exploration of our favourite films, through what we know best, our eyewear design.
 Be inspired!

 Kubrick’s masterpiece.
 “With this film, Kubrick aimed at telling the story of the evolution of human consciousness: nothing else in cinema comes near it.
 A monumental, towering achievement.”
 Andrew Pulver, Guardian.

 Paired with: Black Eyewear’s SUNRA sunglasses, £197 A bold, futurist version of 60s psychedelic eyewear.
 The only pair we could imagine wearing in space.

 Dr Strangelove or: How I Learned to Stop Worrying and Love the Bomb (1964)

 Cinema for the times.
 No less relevant now than it was during the Cold War, when this daring black comedy is set.